Buddy Holly: Holly in New York

-These four songs were the only ones Coral ever mixed in stereo, but only "Raining in My Heart" was released that way (in 1959, on an obscure promotional LP titled Hitsville).
+The four songs were the only ones Coral ever mixed in stereo, but only "Raining in My Heart" was released that way (in 1959, on an obscure promotional LP titled Hitsville).
 All four records otherwise received releases in mono.
 The original stereo mixes were consulted many years later for compilation albums.

 Holly ended his association with Petty in December 1958.
 His band members kept Petty as their manager and split from Holly.
 The split was amicable and based on logistics: Holly had decided to settle permanently in New York, where the business and publishing offices were, and the Crickets preferred not to leave their home state.

 Yet, with the money still being withheld by Petty, and with apartment rent due, Buddy was forced to go back on the road.